In fact, there were over 3,700 hail storms in the U.S. in 2021, which caused billions of dollars’ worth of damage.

 If your car has been damaged by hail, you may be wondering what to do next.

-In this article, we take a look at when you may or may not be covered for hail damage and provide you with all the information you need in order to make a claim.
+In this article, Cheap Insurance will take a look at when you may or may not be covered for hail damage, as well as explore the information you need in order to make a claim.

 Where Is Hail Most Prevalent in the United States?